BlackBerry Dynamics

 Develop a BlackBerry Secured App for iOS

-Perform the following steps:
+Perform the following steps to use the apps:

-4. Launch Xcode and open the project.
+2. Launch Xcode and open the project.

-5. Edit the Bundle ID to your own.
+3. Edit the Bundle ID to your own.

-8. Build, deploy, and run on the app on a testing device.
+6. Build, deploy, and run the app.

 For more information, see the BlackBerry Dynamics SDK development guide.